-1. A licensed psychologist, certified school psychologist, psychiatrist, developmental pediatrician, or licensed physician who practices psychiatry certifies that the individual has significantly sub-average intellectual functioning based on a standardized general intelligence test which is documented by either:

-a.
-Performance that is more than two standard deviations below the mean of a standardized general intelligence test, which reflects a Full Scale IQ score of 70 or below; or b.
-Performance that is slightly above two standard deviations below the mean of a standardized general intelligence test during a period when the individual manifests serious impairments of adaptive functioning.

-2. A QDDP certifies that the individual has impairments in adaptive functioning based on the results of a standardized assessment of adaptive functioning which shows the individual has significant limitation in meeting the standards of maturation, learning, personal independence, or social responsibility of his or her age and cultural group.
-The results of the assessment must also show that the individual has substantial adaptive skill deficits in three or more of the following areas of major life activity: self-care, receptive and expressive language, learning, mobility, self-direction and/or capacity for independent living.

-3. Documentation substantiates that the individual's intellectual and substantial adaptive skill deficits manifested during the developmental period which is from birth up to the individual's 22nd birthday.

-4. Documentation on a medical form as a result of a current medical evaluation performed by a licensed physician, physician's assistant, or certified registered nurse practitioner that states the individual is recommended for ICF/ID level of care or documentation on a Medical Assistance Evaluation form (MA51) as a result of a current medical evaluation completed by a licensed physician, physician's assistant, or certified registered nurse practitioner that indicates the individual is recommended for an ICF/ID level of care.
+- 1. A licensed psychologist, certified school psychologist, psychiatrist, developmental pediatrician, or licensed physician who practices psychiatry certifies that the individual has significantly sub-average intellectual functioning based on a standardized general intelligence test which is documented by either: - a.
+Performance that is more than two standard deviations below the mean of a standardized general intelligence test, which reflects a Full Scale IQ score of 70 or below; or - b.
+Performance that is slightly above two standard deviations below the mean of a standardized general intelligence test during a period when the individual manifests serious impairments of adaptive functioning. - 2.
+A QDDP certifies that the individual has impairments in adaptive functioning based on the results of a standardized assessment of adaptive functioning which shows the individual has significant limitation in meeting the standards of maturation, learning, personal independence, or social responsibility of his or her age and cultural group.
+The results of the assessment must also show that the individual has substantial adaptive skill deficits in three or more of the following areas of major life activity: self-care, receptive and expressive language, learning, mobility, self-direction and/or capacity for independent living. - 3.
+Documentation substantiates that the individual's intellectual and substantial adaptive skill deficits manifested during the developmental period which is from birth up to the individual's 22nd birthday. - 4.
+Documentation on a medical form as a result of a current medical evaluation performed by a licensed physician, physician's assistant, or certified registered nurse practitioner that states the individual is recommended for ICF/ID level of care or documentation on a Medical Assistance Evaluation form (MA51) as a result of a current medical evaluation completed by a licensed physician, physician's assistant, or certified registered nurse practitioner that indicates the individual is recommended for an ICF/ID level of care.

-Reevaluation Process

-Applicants who have been determined by the AE to meet program eligibility requirements specified in Appendix B-1, upon enrollment and then annually thereafter are evaluated by a physician, physician's assistant, or nurse practitioner licensed in the United States, using the MA51 to determine level of care.
+The following process for level of care recertification must be met annually:

-The MA51 is used to determine annual reevaluation of level of care for individuals enrolled in AAW and must be completed within 365 days of the previous MA51.
+The reevaluation of need for an ICF/ID or ICF/ORC level of care is to be made within 365 days of the individual's initial evaluation or reevaluation.

-If the MA51 indicates a person meets ICF/ID level of care criteria, ODP will assign a QDDP to assess whether the person requires ICF/ID level of care using the criteria in B-6-d.

-For reevaluations, Supports Coordinators assist physicians, physician's assistants, or certified registered nurse practitioners, licensed in the United States with completing the MA51 when necessary.
+The Medicaid agency must recertify that the individual continues to require an ICF/ID or ICF/ORC level of care in accordance with the criteria outlined in Appendix B-6-d of this Waiver.
+The reevaluation is based on an assessment of the individual's current social, psychological, and physical condition, as well as the individual's continuing need for home and community-based services.
+An individual shall meet the criteria for eligibility only when a representative of the Medicaid agency, based on review of the individual's social and psychological history, determines that the individual will benefit from a professionally developed and supported program of activities, experiences or therapies.

+All individuals require annual reevaluation of need for an ICF/ID or ICF/ORC level of care to continue to qualify for services funded under the Waiver.